-One of the most frustrating things about of many of the Achilles Tendon overuse injuries I see, such as Achilles Tendinopathy, is that the majority of them seem to “come out of nowhere”.
+One of the most frustrating things about of many of the Achilles tendon overuse injuries I see, such as Achilles tendinopathy, is that the majority of them appear to “come out of nowhere”, at least from the runner’s perspective.

 My main point in bringing up the anatomy is that the lower leg is a busy place.
 You have a good mix of large and small muscles and imbalances in just one of those can cause all kinds of problems.

-What do Achilles Tendon problems look like in the early stages?
+What do Achilles Tendon injuries look like in the early stages?

 Have you ever gotten out of bed in the morning and felt like your feet and ankles don’t move at all for the first few steps?
 It’s like having blocks for feet?